facelessuser/RegReplace/docs/usage.md

 RegReplace comes with a very simple example you can test with found at `/Packages/RegReplace/rr_modules/example.py`.
 Imported with `RegReplace.rr_modules.example`.

 ## Extended Back References
 Python's `re` module (which is what RegReplace uses), doesn't support title case back references: `\u`, `\U`, `\l`, `\L`, or `\E`.
-This can be a little frustrating when performing certain kinds of replaces where you want to force upper and lower case on certain characters or series of characters.
+This can be a little frustrating when performing certain kinds of replacements in which you want to force upper and lower case on certain characters or series of characters.
 Well, no worries, extended back references to the rescue!
 You can enable extended back references in the settings file:

 ```js
     // Use extended back references
     "extended_back_references": true
 ```

-It is important to note that there has been a slight modification to the common convention; instead of using `\u` and `\U` for uppercase, we use `\c` and `\C` respectively; python strings reserves `\u` for Unicode characters.
+It is important to note that there has been a slight modification to the common convention; instead of using `\u` and `\U` for uppercase, we use `\c` and `\C` respectively (just think "capitalize" instead of "uppercase"); python strings reserves `\u` for Unicode characters, so it is not possible to use `u` and `U` in the notation.

 | Back&nbsp;References | Description |
 | ---------------------|-------------|